parveendabas/GBMatlas/README.md

 Single-cell sequencing data was generated from human GBM patients using 10X platform and sequenced on Illumina.

 # Where can I find the raw data?
-Raw sequencing data (FASTQ) and processed 10X format matrix files can be found on GEO at XXXX series.
+Raw sequencing data (FASTQ) and processed 10X format matrix files can be found on GEO at GSE182109 series.